Maikuolan/Common/_docs/YAML.md

 2.18 Multi-line Flow Scalars | Nope.
 Please use "`\|`" to do that with the YAML handler.
 __Examples from [2.4.
 Tags](https://yaml.org/spec/1.2.2/#24-tags)__ | __Will using the YAML handler to process it produce the desired results?__
 Example 2.19 Integers | Yes.
-Example 2.20 Floating Point | Still working on the exponentials, but yes for the others.
+Example 2.20 Floating Point | Yes.
 Example 2.21 Miscellaneous | It isn't possible to have `null` keys in PHP arrays (or collections, to use YAML terminology).
 When assigning `null` to a key, PHP silently casts it to an empty string.
 Aside from that though, yes; supported.
 Example 2.22 Timestamps | *Kind of*.
 The data will be there as expected, but there's no native "timestamp" data type available to PHP, and the YAML handler treats timestamps as normal strings, so you'll get strings.
 Example 2.23 Various Explicit Tags | Obviously, the YAML handler doesn't support any kind of `!something` tag.
 Aside from that though, yes; supported.